aarontran/snr-filaments/agenda.md

   blah.
 Some parts are pretty good (`models_all.py`), some parts not (ipython notebooks, `models_all_exec.py`).
 * Write some text abt methods / results so far

-* CREATE a test case for lmfit, to verify it is doing a least squares fit as I would expect (just check against scipy curve fit).
-  During this test -- verify that when I freeze a parameter, chi2red is calculated correctly with one less DOF (if it spits out a chi2red)

 * Check transport equation for pure advection case
 * Check numerical prefactor 8.3 TeV for electron cutoff energy